 2011 Case Study– Abstract with free full text available.
 “Results include an increase in maximal opening from 3.1 cm to 3.8 cm, an overall increase in neck range of motion, a decrease in muscle hypertonicity using the Wendy Nickel’s Scale, a decrease in pain from 7/10 to 3/10 on a numerical pain scale, and a decline in stress… more extensive studies are needed….”

-Targeted = Focused on your specific problem areas.
+Targeted = Focused on your specific problem areas and goals.

 Therapeutic = Having a therapeutic goal.

 We use a through intake process to learn our client’s goals for the session, factors that contribute to their condition, and what has or hasn’t worked for them in the past.
+We also like to learn the client’s preferences for techniques.
 We then use this information to tailor our work each time someone comes in.
-In this way each session geared towards each client’s Therapeutic goals.
+In this way, each session is geared towards each client’s therapeutic goals.